onap/integration/docs/docs_policy_e2e.rst

 array wrapping, but less precise than it could be.
 Tightening it requires a recorded response body from a real run.

+**A native OPA policy only reaches the OPA PDP through** ``opaGroup``.
+The group name is compiled into policy-opa-pdp, so it is not configurable: deploying such a policy to any other group is accepted by policy-pap and then never enforced.
+``basic_opa`` uses ``opaGroup`` for that reason, which also means it shares no PDP group with the other two tests and can run beside them.

+**basic_opa evaluates one rule, not the OPA feature surface.** It covers the parts every native OPA policy depends on - authoring, distribution, data document loading, rule evaluation and the response contract.
+It does not cover Rego imports across policies, updating a live policy's data document in place, or the PDP's own data API.

-**Both jobs are non-blocking** in the smoke tier, in line with the rest of that
-tier: a flake is reported without turning the pipeline red.
+**All three jobs are non-blocking** in the smoke tier, in line with the rest of that tier: a flake is reported without turning the pipeline red.
 That should be tightened once a stability baseline exists.